Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning: Experiments

 The different multivariate versions of our EDA exhibit very different behavioral dynamics, even though they are characterized by the same hyperparameters, with the exception of changing sampling distributions of orders, which shows their importance during the sampling and update phases for such a multivariate RL algorithm.

-The version $(\sigma,\sigma')$-RL-EDA that uses both uniform distributions of orders for sampling and training converges towards the best scores (green curve).
+The version $(\sigma,\sigma)$-RL-EDA that uses both uniform distributions of orders for sampling and training converges towards the best scores (green curve).
 Once the maximum is reached, we see in Figure \ref{fig:comparison_order_distances} that the algorithm has converged because the average distance from the best solution encountered on the trajectory is close to 0.
-The comparison of this green curve with the blue curve of the $(\delta,\sigma')$-RL-EDA version highlights the contribution of sampling new orders during the EDA generation phase, because it allows to maintain a better diversity of the individuals of the population at each generation and thus allows a better exploration of the search space.
+The comparison of this green curve with the blue curve of the $(\delta,\sigma)$-RL-EDA version highlights the contribution of sampling new orders during the EDA generation phase, because it allows to maintain a better diversity of the individuals of the population at each generation and thus allows a better exploration of the search space.
 It works like an ensembling method where actually different models are used at each generation to produce new solutions.
-But the main impact is explained when comparing the green curve with the yellow curve of the $(\sigma,\delta')$-RL-EDA version.
+But the main impact is explained when comparing the green curve with the yellow curve of the $(\sigma,\delta)$-RL-EDA version.
 It highlights the contribution of sampling new orders during the EDA training phase, which underscores the importance of the specific structural dropout at the input of each network induced by this random sampling of orders.
-Finally, the purple curves correspond to the version using a learned Placket-Luce distribution of order with a vector $w$ of distribution weights initialized with only ones.
-The purple curves also show a good evolution of the scores, but the model did not converge with the allocated budget, and the scores are worse than those obtained with the $(\sigma,\sigma')$-RL-EDA version (green curve).
-This experiment confirms that attempting to extract explicit structures in such an online search process is counterproductive when using neural estimators (at least without additional knowledge about the instance properties), since learning them is at least as difficult as learning neural weights from random orderings, taking advantage of the networks’ plasticity to adapt to any ordering.
+Finally, the purple curves correspond to the version using a learned Placket-Luce distribution of order.
+The purple curves also show a good evolution of the scores, but the model did not converge with the allocated budget, and the scores are worse than those obtained with the $(\sigma,\sigma)$-RL-EDA version (green curve).
+This experiment confirms that attempting to extract explicit structures in such an online search process is useless when using neural estimators, since learning them is at least as hard as learning neural weights from random orderings.
 Instead, random resampling of new orderings for both generation and training plays a key role in discovering high-quality solutions, as it promotes exploration and enables a more effective identification of interactions between variables.